-Prerequisites: AK/AS/SC/MATH 2310 3.0 or equivalent; AK/AS/SC/ MATH 2221 3.0 or AK/AS/SC/MATH 1021 3.0 or equivalent.
+Prerequisites: AS/SC/AK/MATH 2310 3.0 or equivalent; AS/SC/AK/ MATH 2221 3.0 or equivalent.
 AK/AS/SC/MATH 2310 3.0 Calculus of Several Variables With Applications.
 Vector functions, partial derivatives, gradient, multiple integrals, line integrals, optimization, applications.

-Prerequisites: AK/AS/SC/MATH 1310 3.0 or equivalent and knowledge of vector geometry and vector algebra in two and three dimensions.
+Prerequisites: AS/SC/AK/MATH 1310 3.0 or equivalent and knowledge of vector geometry and vector algebra in two and three dimensions.